 for the dealer and collector

-“I was an active collector of old bottles in my youth and from there my knowledge grew by selling at all the London Antique markets like Bermondsey, Camden Lock, Covent Garden and Portobello Road.
+“I was an active collector of old bottles in my youth and from there my knowledge grew from wheeling and dealing at all of Londons Antique markets like Bermondsey, Camden Lock, Covent Garden and Portobello Road.

 Laurence Cooper, the Purveyor